industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ### Create new model

-- To create a new model go to the 'Model generation' section add a new model and give a specific name.
+- To create a new model, go to the 'Model generation' section add a new model and give a specific name.

 <p align="center"><kbd><img src="graphics/02NewModel.PNG" /></kbd></p>